What’s on this page?

 For vehicles registered outside of New York State, you must provide a copy of the registration when you buy your decal.
 If you make the purchase online, you must provide the copy of your out-of-state registration when you pick up your decal.

 Decals must be permanently affixed inside the lower passenger side of the front windshield to be valid.
+Your decal is not considered active and valid until properly affixed to your registered vehicle.

 Failure to affix your decal in the designated area will result in a citation.
 The decal must also be readable from outside of the vehicle.